 DNA testing of top money-earning Quarter Horse stallions done in conjunction with the study found the mutation more prevalent in reining and reined cow horse stallions than sires in other disciplines.

 Dr. Stephanie Valberg, of Michigan State University, presented the findings about the mutation, called Myosin Heavy Chain 1 (MYH1), to the AQHA’s Stud Book And Registration Committee during the AQHA Convention in Jacksonville, Florida.

-A long-time researcher into muscular diseases in Quarter Horses, Valberg and others published a study days after the presentation: “A missense mutation in MYH1 is associated with susceptibility to immune-mediated myositis in Quarter Horses.”
+A long-time researcher into muscular diseases in Quarter Horses, Valberg and colleague Dr. Carrie Finno, of the University of California, Davis, and others published a study days after the presentation: “A missense mutation in MYH1 is associated with susceptibility to immune-mediated myositis in Quarter Horses.”